espocrm/documentation/user-guide/reports.md

 To create new grid report click on Reports tab and then click Create Report button.
 Choose needed Entity Type then click Create button at Grid Report section.

+### Group By

 At _Group By_ field pick one or two fields you want your report data be grouped by.
-It's possible to group by year, month, day for date fields.
+It's possible to apply grouping by year, month, week, day for date fields.
 If you group by two fields your report will be considered as three-dimensional.

+There is the ability to specify a custom complex expression (with functions) for grouping.
+More info about complex expressions is available [here](complex-expressions.md).

+### Columns

 At _Columns_ field select one or more aggregate functions like COUNT, SUM (summation), MIN, MAX, AVG (average).

+### Order by

 _Order by_ field defines how report data will be sorted.

+### Filters

 At _Filters_ section you can specify criteria that determines what records will be used in your report.
 You can use logical operators 'OR' and 'AND' here.
+More info is below.

+### Runtime Filters

 _Runtime Filters_ allows you to specify different filters before you run the report.